-ASCENT stands for Accelerating Students through Concurrent ENrollmenT.
-Students who have completed at least 12 credit hours of postsecondary course prior to completion of his/her 12th grade year may be eligible for the ASCENT Program.
-They remain students in their Local Education Provider (LEP) for one year following their 12th grade year, and the LEP receives ASCENT specific per-pupil state funding that it uses to pay their college tuition at the resident community college rate.
+ASCENT participants remain students in their Local Education Provider (LEP) for one year following their 12th grade year.
+The LEP receives ASCENT specific per-pupil state funding that it uses to pay their college tuition at the resident community college rate.
 Students receive their high-school diplomas at the end of their ASCENT year.
 [C.R.S. § 22-35-108]